 MCARBO is leading the charge on offering Kel-Tec SUB-2000 fans a wide variety of hardware upgrades to resolve structural, functional, and ergonomic issues with their carbines.
 On my own Gen 2 model, I implemented eight upgrades that have literally transformed my Sub 2000 into a like-new weapon that looks and performs to its maximum potential.

 I was able to upgrade all components in this list (including the feed ramp polishing) within an hour or so with the tools included in the Pro Performance Trigger Job Bundle.
 Parts are compatible with Gen 1 and 2 models through the MCARBO website.

-Kel-Tec are not known for their match grade triggers.
+Kel-Tec is not known for its match-grade triggers.
 In fact, they’re quite heavy (9-10lbs) with mushy flex.
 The image below illustrates the difference between Kel-Tec’s original curved trigger and the flat (my preference) MCARBO anodized aluminum trigger.
 The original has a lot of visible grooves and uncomfortable imperfections, while the MCARBO trigger looks and feels amazing with the trigger pull cut in half to about 5lbs.
 It is like butter.
 Along with the included aluminum trigger guard, it is exponentially more comfortable than the original setup.
 A less-inclusive trigger parts kit is available on the MCARBO website along with individual components for sale.

 The list of all 26 bundle components includes:

 - Sear Spring

 - Trigger Return Spring